owoalex/deegraph/docs/query.md

 # Query Language

-DDS uses a SQL-like query language with a few general differences caused by the fact that DDS is a graph, not relational database.
+deegraph uses a SQL-like query language with a few general differences caused by the fact that deegraph is a graph, not relational database.

 + Instead of column names, we use paths to match properties
 + There are no inner queries or joins, paths allow you to retrieve any related data you want